Upperclass Living Learning Communities

 The ROTC Living Learning Community (LLC), in partnership with Pitt’s Three Rivers Battalion, provides an opportunity for cadets to live together, train together, and learn together.
 This unique experience allows you to sharpen your leadership skills through specialized programming and to connect with fellow cadets through bonding events.
 The ROTC LLC promotes camaraderie among you and your fellow cadets.

 One of the hallmarks of outstanding leaders is an awareness of the challenges faced by society and our local communities.
 Many future employers, as well as many graduate and professional schools, are looking for individuals who have contributed in a meaningful way to their community and who have applied their academic knowledge through service.
 Service learning guides the Upperclass Service to Others Living Learning Community (LLC) experience in partnership with Pitt's School of Social Work.
-The knowledge and skills gained from academic coursework and co-curricular activities enable students to actively engage in positive community change.
+The knowledge and skills gained from co-curricular activities enable students to actively engage in positive community change.
+This LLC is currently housed in the Quad in an upperclass suite-style residence hall.

 - Students residing in the Service to Others LLC enroll in a three (3) credit Introduction to Social Work seminar course over their two (2) semesters in residence (students can take this course as variable 1-3 credits each term over two terms for a total of 3 credits, and this course will then count toward a Social Work degree or minor, should they wish to pursue further pre-professional study in Social Work.).
 This seminar course has generally met on Thursdays from 5:30 – 6:30 p.m. in Panther Hall.